-Yes, that’s only 2-4 grams, which doesn’t sound like a lot, but the recommended daily allowance (RDA) of vitamin B12 is 2.4 mcg.
+Yes, that’s only a fraction of a gram, which doesn’t sound like a lot, but the recommended daily allowance (RDA) of vitamin B12 is just 2.4 mcg.

 In theory, if your vitamin B12 stores were full before going vegan, you could be fine for something like 3-5 years.

 The problem is that you don’t know how full your stores are.
 If you want to be sure, get a blood test.